pnp/modernization/Tools/SharePoint.Modernization/Modernization Scanner release notes.md

 ### Changed

+- Tenant root site collection is now included if you scan for a complete tenant
 - Add tenantid in telemetry data
 - InfoPath scanner detects form libraries which are created by adding the Form content type as default
 - InfoPath scanner detects libraries which have a Form content type attached